Drwaley/Fifa2021--Data--Cleaning-Task/README.md

-Both columns are cleaned and accurate by ensuring all values have the same unit of measurements in order to aid further analysis.
+Both columns are cleaned and accurate by ensuring all values have the same unit of measurement in order to aid further analysis.